Thomas73951/fastHenryHelper/README.md

 ---

-This repository contains a full workflow for using FastHenry2.
-The code in this repository provides automation and the ability to run multiple `.inp` files.
-Note that the original use case is designing reader coils for an inductively coupled RFID system.

- This workflow contains the following stages:
+This repository contains a full workflow for using FastHenry2 for the use case of designing reader coils for an inductively coupled RFID system.
+For other use cases read see [here](#not-making-coils-for-rfid).
+The code in this repository provides automation and the ability to run multiple `.inp` files  and contains the following stages:

 - `.inp` file generation with [fileGen](fileGen/) (Octave)
 - (Optionally) `.svg` file generation for PCB layout with [createSVG](createSVG/) (Python) using points from structures created in [fileGen](fileGen/)